jadecobra/python_tdd_exercises/source/classes.rst

       pass

-  the terminal now gives an [AttributeError](./AttributeError.rst) with a different error
+  the terminal now gives an :doc:`AttributeError` with a different error

 * add the missing attribute to the ``ClassWithMethods`` class